Trump Steps Up Attacks on Congresswoman Over Disputed Phone Call

 Johnson then verified Wilson’s account, telling the Washington Post that Trump “did disrespect my son and my daughter and also me and my husband.”

-Trump pushed back in personal terms on Twitter, and delegated John Kelly to not only contradict Wilson’s version of the call, but call into question her character by falsely claming that Wilson had once claimed credit for the funding of an FBI building in her district.
+Trump pushed back in personal terms on Twitter, and delegated John Kelly to not only contradict Wilson’s version of the call, but call into question her character by erroneously claiming that Wilson had once taken credit for the funding of an FBI building in her district.
 Wilson then accused Kelly of racist language, and said “The White House itself is full of white supremacists.”
 On Sunday, she referred to the Niger incident as President Trump’s Benghazi.

-Trump made the call to Johnson in the first place in response to quell criticism that he had not reached out to the families of troops killed in action – criticism he accelerated on Monday, when he falsely claimed that he was in the habit of calling grieving military family members, while previous presidents, including Barack Obama, had not done so.
+Trump made the call to Johnson in the first place in response to quell criticism that he had not reached out to the families of troops killed in action – criticism he fanned on Monday, when he falsely claimed that he was in the habit of calling grieving military family members, while previous presidents, including Barack Obama, had not done so consistently.

 In addition to the hasty phone calls, the Trump administration has been rush-shipping condolences to military families who have seen loved ones killed in action, seemingly in order to substantiate Trump’s assertion.

+Now, Trump finds himself in a familiar spot: resorting to ad hominem attacks to distract from easily disproved falsehoods, and in the process dragging out what could have been a one-day story into an ugly saga that shows no signs of fading.

-The Trump administration could have avoided the entire mess it finds itself in if it had simply apologized for the president’s inaccurate depiction or Monday, or for offending a war widow, regardless of Trump’s exact choice of words.
+The Trump administration could have avoided the entire mess if it had simply apologized for the president’s inaccurate depiction or Monday, or for offending a war widow, regardless of Trump’s exact choice of words.
 But if we’ve learned anything over the last two-plus years, it’s that given a choice to back down one inch or ignite an ugly, multi-front war of words and perception, the president will always pick the latter option.

 Comments